-Building works started late 2011, but delays meant that the expected reopening in the summer of 2013 had to get delayed until later that year.
-The total cost of the project was budgeted to be R$ 234 million.
+Building works started late 2011, but delays meant that the expected reopening in the summer of 2013 had to get postponed until May 2014, only a month before the start of the World Cup.

 During the 2014 World Cup, the Arena da Baixada will host four matches in the first group stage.

 The Arena da Baixada is located rather centrally in the city of Curitiba just south of the city centre.
-The walk from the principal Praça Tiradentes takes about half an hour, while the stadium lies just 5-10 minutes walking south of the Avenida Sete de Setembro, one of Curitiba’s principal avenues.
+The walk from the principal Praça Tiradentes takes about half an hour.
+The stadium lies just 5-10 minutes walking south of the Avenida Sete de Setembro, one of Curitiba’s principal avenues.

 Curitiba’s main bus terminal (and train station), with frequent connections to São Paulo, is located about 2.5 kilometres east of the stadium just south-east of the city centre.